 - Construction Gingerbread FAQ

 This fragrant cookie dough doesn’t have any leavening agents and it doesn’t spread during baking.
-This is especially important when making gingerbread houses or other complex structures that require precision.
+It’s especially important when making gingerbread houses or other complex structures that require precision.

 For years I’ve been making Christmas tree ornaments, festive centerpieces, gingerbread houses, advent candle decorations and decorated cookie wreaths using this recipe.